Montelibero/mtl_sunce/README.md

 The repository uses Linux-compatible symbolic links for the root `shared` folder that has types for TypeScript.

+You must first manually delete the existing files that are Linux symbolic links.

 For Windows, these files must be removed and the following command can be used:

 ```sh